gocd/docs.go.cd/configuration/configuration_reference.md

 ## &lt;hg&gt; {#hg}

-The `<hg>` element specifies the location of your code base in a Mercural repository.
-Go supports the http and ssh for mercural.
+The `<hg>` element specifies the location of your code base in a Mercurial repository.
+Go supports the http and ssh for Mercurial.

 ### Notes: